 By Evangelos Diamantakos, BSc (Hons), MSc, PhD cand

-This webinar will be delivered by Evangelos Diamantakos (Vangelis), an ABTC registered Clinical Animal Behaviourist and full member of the Association of Pet Behaviour Counsellors (APBC).
+This webinar was delivered by Evangelos Diamantakos (Vangelis), an ABTC registered Clinical Animal Behaviourist and full member of the Association of Pet Behaviour Counsellors (APBC).

 The presentation is part of Vangelis’ project titled: Challenging the Present Creating the Future.
 This webinar presents Vangelis’ InKennel training method and deals with dog – staff interaction in the shelter/kennel environment..
 This interaction even though appearing to be “ok” hides aspects needing a much more thorough consideration.

 The presentation begins by defining briefly dog – human interaction and mentions some key factors that influence it.
 It then discusses the patterns of dog – staff interaction and focus on when and where that occurs, what it encompasses and what the restrictions are.
 According to Vangelis’ observations it seems that patterns of dog – staff interaction during every day routines have certain effects on dog behaviour that not only negatively affect their welfare but also inevitably have some undesired consequences on future adopters.
 Undoubtedly, there are many areas that need work and improvement as far as the behavioural patterns of shelter/kenneled dog are concerned.
 Therefore, a realistic approach would call for a targeted change of these behavioural patterns.
 At this point it is briefly outlined the procedure with same relevant videos of his work and offered some useful tips to begin with.
 Afterwards, it is mentioned, in summary, the expected results of the previously explained method and procedure for optimising dog – staff interaction.
 Last, but not least, it is stressed the importance of statistics and how they can help us to extract information about dogs’ welfare and also evaluate the efficiency of every plan, strategy or method applied.